lowlighter/gracidea/.github/ISSUE_TEMPLATE/sprite_revision.md

   Please:
     - Check you're not duplicating an existing issue
-    - Provide a clear and concise description along with screenshots if possible
+    - Provide a clear and concise description along with screenshots

 -->